 How Does TYA Work?

 TYA works almost exactly like regular Tricare.
 Beneficiaries choose between Tricare Prime and Tricare Standard, and each program works just like it does if you’re not on TYA, with a couple of little adjustments.

 How Much Does TYA Cost?

-For 2020, TYA costs $376 per month for Tricare Prime, or $228 per month for Tricare Select (formerly Tricare Standard).
+For 2020, TYA Select premiums will be $257 a month.
+TYA Prime premiums will be $459 per month.
 In addition, the child will have a deductible and co-payments that correspond to their sponsor’s status (AD/retired) and which Tricare they have chosen, but those co-pays are Group B co-pays regardless of when their sponsor entered the military.
 TYA premiums are re-calculated every couple of years to ensure they are covering the costs of this self-funding program.